plone/plone.formwidget.multifile/README.txt

 ============

-`plone.formwidget.multifile` is a z3c.form-widget which lets users upload multiple files, either at once, or in batches using repeat form submissions.
+`plone.formwidget.multifile` is a z3c.form-widget which lets users upload multiple files, either at once, or in batches using repeated form submissions.

 Browsers that do not implement the file input "multiple" attribute are